 2. Home Tooth Brushing

 Regular brushing is one of the most important things you can do to prevent dental disease.
-Even though dental disease is common and affects a majority of cats, massive 73% of cat parents don’t brush their kitty’s teeth at all
+Even though dental disease is common and affects a majority of cats, a massive 73% of cat parents don’t brush their kitty’s teeth at all!

 Brushing those feline teeth weekly, or daily if you can, is a great way to help prevent the buildup of plaque, which is a yellow-colored bacteria film.
 Brushing regularly gently removes that leftover gunk that can calcify into tartar.
 This is key as once tartar forms, it can only be removed by a veterinarian.